The Mosaic Company [MOS] – What next after Recent Momentum?

 What about valuation?
 This company’s Enterprise Value to EBITDA is 7.97 and its Total Debt to EBITDA Value is 3.19.
 The Enterprise Value to Sales for this firm is now 1.30.
 The Mosaic Company [MOS] has a Price to Book Ratio of 0.89, a Price to Cash Flow Ratio of 7.58.

-This stock’s Beta value is currently 1.84, which indicates that it is 18.87% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.00.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 2.09, which indicates that it is 22.05% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 40.40.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is The Mosaic Company [MOS] a Reliable Buy?